-If you plan to visit the doctor, then it will cost you around $30 per consultation, for a quality check-up.
+If you go without insurance or have the public insurance but want to visit another doctor of your choosing, then it will cost you around $25 – 30 per consultation, for a quality check-up.
 The treatment would likely be better when compared to the doctors’ appointment in the U.S that will last you for 10 minutes.
 In the larger cities of Mexico like Guadalajara, you’ll find excellent services for around 95% of medical cases.

 As an expat, you’ll be amazed by the treatment from healthcare service providers around you.
 Your cost of dental care will be around 75% to 80% less for equal or even better results than back home.
 The medical professionals are well trained, many of them speak English fluently, and there are actually quite a few doctors from the USA and Canada practicing here.

-This pleasant set of surprises will make you want to visit the doctor for regular health examinations, as you’ll not be spending a small fortune like in the U.S.
+This pleasant set of surprises, the professional attitudes, and overall patient care will make you want to visit the doctor for regular health examinations, as you’ll not be spending a small fortune like in the U.S.

 Once you visit Mexico, you will surely contend about the weather being perfect all year-round.
 In the Southern regions of Mexico, the temperature usually remains within the range 24 -28-degrees Centigrade (75.2 – 82.4 degree Fahrenheit).
 It is an ideal temperature for you to explore the ancient Mayan ruins or hike through the rough landscape.

 If you’re visiting the Northern regions, which lies above the Tropic of Cancer, then you’ll be enjoying the pleasant climate during the winters.
 The temperature usually doesn’t go below 20-24 degrees Centigrade (69 – 75-degree Fahrenheit) throughout the year, so it remains relatively warm.
 For instance, in Los Cabos, it’s downright hot whenever you visit this city.

 Also, at the end of the rainy season and the beginning of fall, you’ll get to enjoy the cooler weather and the beautiful green and vibrant vegetation around this time.
 Nighttime temperatures can be on the slightly frigid side, especially inland in the Northern areas and the summer can also get extremely hot in those regions.